-In this paper, using the framework of topological order, we develop a ring-theoretic approach to analyze the properties of two-dimensional topological CSS codes.
+In this paper, using the framework of topological order, we develop a ring-theoretic approach to analyze the properties of two-dimensional topological CSS codes {\change in the Laurent polynomial formalism (Fig.~\ref{fig: polynomial convention})}.
 This method enables the efficient construction of new quantum LDPC codes, as summarized in Tables~\ref{tab: n_k_d 1}, \ref{tab: n_k_d 2}, \ref{tab: n_k_d 3}, and~\ref{tab: n_k_d 4}.
 We present the optimal $[[n, k, d]]$ with $n \leq 400$, for generalized toric codes (Fig.~\ref{fig: generalized_toric_code}) on twisted tori (Fig.~\ref{fig: twisted torus}).
 For each $[[n, k, d]]$, there are typically multiple solutions for stabilizers and lattice configurations that can generate the same parameters.
-The polynomials and lattice vectors presented in these tables correspond to those with the most localized stabilizers, offering a more efficient construction.
+The polynomials and lattice vectors presented in these tables correspond to those with the most localized stabilizers, offering a more feasible construction.

 We emphasize that the use of twisted tori facilitates the construction of stabilizers with more localized support compared to previous methods.
-For instance, the stabilizers in the $[[360, 12, 24]]$ code in Ref.~\cite{Bravyi2024HighThreshold} have a range of 9, as determined by the polynomial degrees.
-In contrast, the $[[360, 12, 24]]$ code presented in Table~\ref{tab: n_k_d 4} requires stabilizers with a reduced range of just 3, making it more practical for experimental implementation.
+For instance, the stabilizers in the $[[360, 12, \leq24]]$ code in Ref.~\cite{Bravyi2024HighThreshold} have a range of 9, as determined by the polynomial degrees.
+In contrast, the $[[360, 12, \leq24]]$ code presented in Table~\ref{tab: n_k_d 4} requires stabilizers with a reduced range of just 3, making it more practical for experimental implementation.